algoxrythm/NeuroSpector/README.md

-NeuroSpector: Open-Source AOI System 🔬
+NeuroSpector

-NeuroSpector is a low-cost (~$72 / 6000 INR), open-source Automated Optical Inspection (AOI) system for Printed Circuit Boards (PCBs).
-It combines custom 3D-printed gantry robotics, edge-microcontrollers, and a YOLOv8m deep learning model to detect missing PCB components in real-time.
+NeuroSpector is an open-source, ultra-low-cost Automated Optical Inspection (AOI) system designed for Printed Circuit Board (PCB) quality control.

-🚀 Features

-Real-Time Detection: 13.0 ms inference speed (~76 FPS) powered by NVIDIA CUDA.

-Exceptional Accuracy: Achieved 0.995 mAP@0.5 with zero false positives across 8 defect classes.

-Cyber-Industrial UI: Built with PyQt6, featuring an asynchronous hardware terminal and dynamic warning HUD.

-Hybrid Architecture: Uses a smartphone IP camera (Samsung S23 Ultra ISOCELL HP2) to eliminate gantry cable drag, while an ESP32 handles hard-real-time motor limits.

-🛠️ Hardware Requirements

-Microcontroller: ESP32 Development Board
+Commercial AOI machines frequently exceed $10,000 USD.
+This project provides a highly accurate, reproducible alternative for approximately 6,000 INR (~$72 USD) by combining a custom 3D-printed linear gantry, edge microcontrollers, and a YOLOv8m deep learning model.

+⚙️ Core Architecture

+The system utilizes a hybrid communication loop to achieve real-time, zero-lag inspection without introducing mechanical cable drag on the moving gantry:

+Vision Node: A local IP camera stream (prototyped with a Samsung ISOCELL HP2 sensor) acts as the wireless optical feed.

+Compute Node: A central machine (running an NVIDIA RTX 3050 Ti) processes the OpenCV video stream through a YOLOv8m model at 13.0ms per frame (~76 FPS).

+Control Node: An ESP32 connected via USB Serial handles hard-real-time motor pulses and processes mechanical limit switch interrupts independently of the host OS.

+🧰 Hardware Bill of Materials (BOM)

+Component

+Function

+ESP32 Dev Module

+Main control logic and serial communication

+PCA9685 Driver

+I2C PWM generation (isolates motor current)

+MG996R Servo

+Modified for 360° continuous rotation

-Actuation: MG996R Continuous Rotation Servo + GT2 Timing Belt
+GT2 Timing Belt & Pulley

-Driver: PCA9685 I2C PWM Driver (with external 5V 3A power supply)
+Linear actuation for the camera carriage

-Safety: 2x Mechanical Limit Switches
+Mechanical Limit Switches

-Camera: Any IP Webcam app (Smartphone) or USB camera

-💻 Installation (Windows & Linux)
+(Add a demo GIF or image of the UI/Gantry here in the future) Closed-loop boundary detection (x2)

+5V 3A Power Supply

+Dedicated power for the motor driver

+3D Printed Parts / Rails

+Structural gantry framework

+🚀 Installation

+The software stack is cross-platform and will automatically detect your OS (Windows, Linux, or macOS) and active serial ports.

 1. Clone the repository